Water Bodies - Water-Bodies

-Regional Offices will issue a GLOBE certificate of appreciation to each school that participates in the Water Body Collaboration IOP
+Regional Offices will issue a GLOBE certificate of appreciation to each school that participates in the Water Body IOP and Collaboration.

-Work of selected schools will be highlighted at the post-IOP webinar in October.
+Work of selected schools will be highlighted at the post-IOP webinar.
 The date will be announced later on.

-Participants will identify a waterbody close to their schools or towns and, during the IOP, collect and enter data using GLOBE hydropshere protocol bundles:
+Participants will identify a waterbody close to their schools or towns and collect and enter data using GLOBE hydropshere protocol bundles:

 Collaborate with other GLOBE community members around data related to water bodies;